top of page

 occupational therapy

-We have recently added an occupational therapist to our team.
-Our occupational therapist, Jill Sivinski, has over 14 years of experience and is ready to apply her knowledge to your patients.
 At Sunbreak we feel that OT and speech therapy go hand in hand, and this is a perfect opportunity to help meet more of your patients’ needs in one spot.

 A child may benefit from occupational therapy if they: